 - Increase walking distance gradually

-- Begin gentle exercises: ankle pumps, quad sets, heel slides
+- Start gentle exercises: ankle pumps, quad sets, heel slides

 - Many patients drive again at 4-6 weeks (if off narcotic pain medication)